Aryaan03/Web-Scraping/README.md

     5. Command-line Interface:
         - The script can be executed from the command line.
         - Users provide the URL of the incident summary PDF file as a command-line argument.

-    6. Delete and Create new table
-        - Run an SQL command to delete the 'incidents' table if it's already exists and create a new table

 Below is a brief overview on how to establish connection, take data, make table, insert, query and close the connection to database: